Costs Associated With Selling Your Home

 Upgrades

 Repairs are to ensure that everything works.
 Upgrades are to make the space look more enticing to buyers and also add more value.
 Get the most bang for your buck by sticking to small upgrades that make a big statement—think a fresh coat of paint, shiny new hardware and fixtures, and sprucing up the landscaping.
-If you’re not sure what upgrades are worth the time and investment, check with a trusted local real estate agent.
-They’ll be able to help pinpoint what upgrades would help your home sell faster.
+If you’re not sure what upgrades are worth the time and investment, your Pardee agent will advise you on the most cost-effective upgrades to help your home sell faster.

 Marketing costs

 Getting potential buyers to notice your house also costs money.
-Costs include professional photography, flyers, for sale signs for outside the home, open house supplies, and fees associated with listing the property on the MLM.
-If you’re working with a real estate agent, they’ll likely cover these marketing costs, but if you’re selling on your own, you’ll have to factor these into your selling budget.
+Costs include professional photography, flyers, for sale signs for outside the home, open house supplies, and fees associated with listing the property on the MLS.
+Fortunately, Pardee covers ALL of these costs for you!
+On the other hand, if you’re selling on your own, you’ll have to factor these into your selling budget.

-As the seller, you will pay the commission for your real estate agent – the Listing Agent – out of the proceeds of the sale.
+It is customary for the Seller to pay the professional fee for the Seller’s real estate agent – the Listing Agent – out of the proceeds of the sale.
 You may also choose to provide a commission to the Buyer’s Agent, but that is optional.
 Thankfully, you don’t have to pay this upfront but rather during closing.

-Part of making your home look in tiptop shape is also giving it a good deep clean, clearing out any clutter that makes it look less desirable, and staging the furniture and decor to make it more appealing.
-Potential buyers love to see spaces that are spacious, clutter-free, and well decorated because it allows them to envision living there.
+Part of making your home look in tip-top shape is also giving it a good deep clean, clearing out any clutter that makes it look less desirable, and staging the furniture and decor to make it more appealing.
+Potential buyers love to see spaces that are spacious, clutter-free, and well-decorated because it allows them to envision living there.
 You can do the cleaning, decluttering, and staging yourself, saving you money, but it takes up time and energy.
 Or, you can outsource the tasks to professionals.
-Prices will range, but each typically run a few hundred dollars per service.
+Prices will range, but your Pardee Agent can source several staging bids using our preferred pricing so you get the best bang for your staging buck.

 Your time and energy